Sabrinas Organizing

 Dresses (formal and informal)

 If you do not wear formal or informal dresses often, try covering them with a garment cover (not plastic) to help protect them from dust.
-Also, use a good sturdy hanger for each item.
+Also, use a good, sturdy hanger for each item.

 How to store hanging outfits in your closet?

 Bonus points if you create outfits in your hanging area!
-You can hang the clothing as outfits, with a top, bottom, and jacket on one or two hangers when organized together with ribbons that say the day of the week.
+You can hang the clothing as outfits, with a top, bottom, and jacket on one or two hangers when organized together with ribbons (Affiliate Link) that say the day of the week.
 It makes it easier to find outfits on a closet rod.
 If you set up your organized closet by hanging outfits for each day of the week, the ribbon, or other DIY posts I made below, it will keep your favorite items together in your organized space.

 Feel free to check out our other DIY outfit organization posts below and make your own.